NREL/Keithley_GPT/README.md

 # Keithley_GPT: An open-source library for Keithley 2400 Series SMUs Control and Analysis

-Keithley_GPT is a comprehensive Python module accompanied by a user-friendly GUI, designed for the control of Keithley 2400 series Source Measure Units (SMUs).
-It includes a high-performance implementation compatible with Numba for the self-adaptive differential evolution algorithm, enhancing the analysis of IV (current-voltage) data.
+Keithley_GPT is a Python library accompanied by a user-friendly GUI, designed for the control of Keithley 2400 series Source Measure Units (SMUs).
+It includes a Numba-compatible implementation of the self-adaptive differential evolution algorithm, enhancing the analysis of IV (current-voltage) data.
 This tool is crafted to support researchers and engineers in electrical measurement and analysis tasks with ease and efficiency.

 ## Features